xavierholt/recipes/Peanut Soup.md

 - ground spices (above)
 - shallots

-Slice the shallots thin and fry it in a small pan until crispy.
+Slice the shallots thin and fry them in a small pan until crispy.
 When serving, top each bowl with fried shallots and a sprinkling of the remaining spices.